Introduction to SAR¶

 Many factors influence the backscatter received by the SAR sensor.
 The wavelength used by the SAR influences the signal's penetration, and, thus, what is being imaged.
 Surface roughness will modulate the backscatter returns from nothing up to a strong return, decreasing or increasing the brightness of the resulting pixel.
 Scattering mechanisms like volume scattering or double bounce can strongly influence the brightness of the SAR image as well, sometimes resulting in total saturation by the received signal.

 Figure 3: Effects of the SAR band on penetration of surfaces.
 The longer the wavelength, the deeper the penetration through most land types.
-Credit: Franz J. Meyer
+Credit: The SAR Handbook

 Figure 4: The amount of backscatter from a surface depends largely on the surface's roughness, with smooth surfaces getting the least returns and rough surfaces getting the strongest returns.
-Credit: Franz J. Meyer
+Credit: The SAR Handbook

 Types of Scattering¶